 - Borderline personality disorder is a mental illness marked by an ongoing pattern of varying moods, self-image, and behavior.
 These symptoms often result in impulsive actions and problems in relationships.
 People with borderline personality disorder may experience intense episodes of anger, depression, and anxiety that can last from a few hours to days.

 Receiving the diagnosis was so many things – for one it was terrifying because it brought up a lot of shame, and a lot of feeling like I’m this “crazy person with no hope” and at the same time it explained so many of my behaviors and my symptoms it gave me something to identify with, something to work with.
-It gave me an explanation and with that explanation comes ways to work through it all.
+It gave me an explanation and a place to put my feet, and with that explanation comes ways to work through it all.
 Don’t be afraid of your emotions, don’t be afraid to seek help.
 Help is not only out there but it can quite literally change your life.

 This journey is going to be long, and it’s far from over, and it will shift and twist and be gut wrenching and exciting and beautiful and terrifying and so many amazing, full, terrible, real things.
 I’m excited that I didn’t give in to the temptation to just let it all go and sink into darkness.
 To some extent I had wised up, and I could no longer engage in the behaviors that allowed me to hide and avoid.
 I’m now feeling floods of emotional pain that I’ve hidden since I was a child and I’m facing it head on with very little experience but a mind and a heart focused on self improvement.
 A soul that is willing to take it day by day, and sometimes minute by minute, to deal with my emotions and work through them to the best of my ability.